McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.1.md

     - `status` - 0
     - `result` - {
-        "id": `id`,                                     - [INT] id of loaded and cached GeoTiff image "file": "`/path/to/loaded/file.tif`"            - [STRING] path of the file from the request "info": {                                       - [OBJECT] description of the GeoTiff image "width": `width`,                           - [INT] width of the image in pixels "height": `height`,                         - [INT] height of the image in pixels
+        "id": `id`,                                     - [INT] id of loaded and cached GeoTiff image "file": "`/path/to/loaded/file.tif`"            - [STRING] path of the file from the request  !!!no local paths for remote servers; fine for now!!!
+        "info": {                                       - [OBJECT] description of the GeoTiff image "width": `width`,                           - [INT] width of the image in pixels "height": `height`,                         - [INT] height of the image in pixels